 Possibly getting fired from this job now opens the door to another career path that they never considered before.
 Or possibly they need to spend a little time in self-reflection to help them figure out their next steps moving forward.
 Or possibly getting fired is a blessing in disguise.
 Or possibly, all they need to do is talk to the right person who can help them get started down a new and more fulfilling career path.

-Losing a job doesn’t mean the end of the word, in fact it could signify a new beginning to try something else, or to pursue a passion that you haven’t previously had time for.
-In fact, every adversity presents these kind of opportunities, however, we must be ready, open and willing to grasp these opportunities when they cross our paths.
+Losing a job doesn’t mean the end of the word.
+It could very well signify a new beginning to try something else or to pursue a passion that you haven’t previously had time for.
+In fact, every adversity presents this kind of opportunity, however, we must be ready, open and willing to grasp these opportunities when they cross our paths.

 What if I just go for it?